Search your site

 She had complete faith in her horse; no matter that at $50,000 he had only cost a fraction of the rest of the field; no matter that this would be the first time he would need to keep up a relentless gallop for a lung bursting 2 miles; no matter the punters and bookies considered him a no-hoper with odds of 100/1.

-It's true that the betting for the Melbourne Cup is always wide open and even the horses at the head of the market can be as high as 20/1, especially in the ante post market.
+It's true that the Melbourne Cup betting is always wide open and even the horses at the head of the market can be as high as 20/1, especially in the ante post market.
 But even so 100/1 is really the price of an outsider.

 In the 2015 race the Japanese horse Fame Game was the favourite at 4/1 and the punters were keen on his chance, closely followed by Ed Dunlop's horse, Trip To Paris at odds of 5/1.
 But only the Australian horse Sertorius had odds as big as Prince Of Penzance.